 The WIAA rules governing illegal drugs and prescription (legend) drugs are clear: A student athlete engaged in the possession, use, or sale of illegal or non-prescribed prescription drugs shall be removed immediately from the team for the remainder of the season.
-In order to be eligible participate in the next interscholastic sport season, the student shall meet with school eligibility board consisting of the Dean of Students, the Athletic Director, and the two Faculty Representatives of the Student Review Board to request approval to participate.
+In order to be eligible to participate in the next interscholastic sport season, the student shall meet with school eligibility board consisting of the Assistant Upper School Head, the Athletic Director, and the two Faculty Representatives of the Student Review Board to request approval to participate.
 This board will meet with the student and then make a recommendation to the Upper School Head who will make the final ruling on future athletic eligibility.
 A student athlete who incurs a second violation will be ineligible to participate in any interscholastic competition for one year from the date of infraction; for a third violation, the player will be permanently ineligible for interscholastic competition.
 In addition to the W.I.A.A. penalties, Overlake students are subject to the disciplinary procedures outlined in The Overlake School Handbook.

 Alcohol & Tobacco:

 For athletes in season, the possession, use, or sale of alcohol and tobacco products is a violation of WIAA training rules.
 Athletes who violate training rules outside of school events may incur consequences determined by the Athletic Director in consultation with both the Assistant US Head and the coach.